Bile: What is it?

 Ox Bile and Bile Salts

-If you are constantly dealing with digestive issues, especially with fats, then you may find it helpful to use supplemental support for a period of time.
+If you are constantly dealing with digestive issues, especially with fats, then you may find it helpful to use supplemental support for some time.
 Using things like ox-bile or bile salts will help to make up for poor gallbladder function while providing the raw materials necessary for adequate bile production.

-My go to Ox-bile formula is Super Digest HCL which include ox-bile along with hydrochloric acid for proper protein and fat metabolism.
+My go-to Ox-bile formula is Super Digest HCL which includes ox-bile along with hydrochloric acid for proper protein and fat metabolism.

 Supplement Protocol to Clear Biliary Sludge